 Don't forget about the skilled and trained labor force they have available that you will provide you with an economical, fixed cost solution.

-In most cases, they can provide your business with more freedom and space while reducing your overall costs.
+In most cases, a co-packer can provide your business with more freedom and space while reducing your overall costs.
 Depending on your business needs, this freedom and flexibility will allow you to downsize at your own facility or expand your business.
 But, how do you identify the right co-packer for you?

 About David Roberge